 that the extension does not work

-, which is intentional.
+in slime-repl-mode, which is intentional.

 Last modified: 2010-02-24